 - Size and type of roof

-- Average monthly electricity bill and usage
+- Average monthly electric bill and usage

 From there, you should reach out to reputable solar panel companies in your area for quotes.
 As we discussed earlier, the specific details of your home will impact the labor costs of installation, which is the source of any variance you might see in the quotes you receive.